Marine Mammals and Predators in Costa Rica

 ANIMALS

 Dehydration, heat exhaustion, sunburn, and other heat-related illnesses can occur, but you can protect yourself by drinking sufficient water, wearing high-SPF sunscreen, and wearing appropriate clothing.
-Dehydration from sweating can be a problem; please bring your own water bottles that you can easily carry and refill them with electrolyte packets.
+Dehydration from sweating can be a problem; please bring water bottles you can easily carry and refill them with electrolyte packets.
 Because of the high humidity, people who use a hearing aid device may find it doesn’t work properly.
 Consider purchasing a hearing aid dehumidifier.

 PROJECT TASKS/EQUIPMENT